 The average sulphide content of the south vein is 5% (local variation up to 15%).
-The best gold values are found in the highly altered, quartz-pyrite rich footwall of a fault which lies on the periphery of an intrusive.
+The best gold values are found in the highly altered, quartz-pyrite rich footwall of a fault which lies on the periphery of a Quartz-feldsparporphyry intrusive.

 The Johnson Shear Zone, host to at least 26 gold prospects over a 44 km strike length, lies approximately 10 km to the north.

-The Last Hope Deposit can be classified as a mesothermal lode gold deposit in a Proterozoic setting.
-Mesothermal lode gold deposits typically occur in metamorphosed, supracrustal rocks, most commonly in tholeitic basalts and komatiites but also in felsic volcanic rocks.
-Discrete veins occur in deformation zones in greenschist metamorphic domains where brittle or brittle-ductile fracturing is dominant.
-Veins are emplaced in cross-cutting or layer-parallel shear zones, extensional zones and more rarely in saddle reefs (Klien and Day, 1994).
-Gold is associated with disseminated sulphide minerals.
-Gold-bearing sulphide minerals are controlled by minor fractures, and occur in irregular patches in quartz, in the wall rock adjacent to the vein, or as disseminations or replacements in zones of highly altered and deformed rocks.
-Ore bodies tend to be tabular or rod-shaped formed by persistent or discontinuous veins and irregular bodies of gold bearing quartz.
-Quartz veins are typically surrounded by haloes of silicification and carbonate minerals.
+The Last Hope Deposit can be classified as a mesothermal lode gold deposit in a Paleoproterozoic setting.
+Mesothermal lode gold deposits typically occur in metamorphosed, supracrustal rocks, most commonly in tholeiitic basalts and komatiites but also in felsic volcanic rocks.
+At Last Hope these tholeiitic basalts and komatiites have been strongly altered.
+Discrete veins occur zones in upper greenschist to lower amphibolite facies metamorphic domains where brittle or brittle-ductile fracturing is dominant.
+Veins are emplaced in crosscutting or layer-parallel shear zones, extensional zones and more rarely in saddle reefs (Klien and Day, 1994).
+Gold at Last Hope is associated with sulphide minerals (predominantly disseminated to veinlets of pyrite, pyrrhotite and chalcopyrite), highly silicified zones and fractured quartz veins.
+Gold-bearing sulphide minerals are controlled by minor fractures, and occur in irregular patches in quartz, in the wall rock adjacent to the vein, or as disseminations or replacements in zones of highly altered and deformed lithologic units.
+Mineralized zones tend to be tabular formed by persistent or discontinuous regions of sulphide mineralization, silicification and irregular bodies of gold bearing quartz.